Does Ammonia Kill Cockroaches?

 How to Use Ammonia Safely Against Cockroaches

-• Targeted Application: Apply the diluted ammonia solution to areas where cockroaches are frequently spotted, such as under sinks, behind appliances, and along baseboards.
+2. Application Areas: Apply the diluted ammonia solution in areas where cockroaches are commonly found, such as under sinks, behind appliances, and along baseboards.
+Target high-traffic areas where cockroaches are likely to hide.

 Strategic Applications of Ammonia